 When you buy a home in an HOA or condo, the seller must give you a set of the community’s “governing documents.”
 These often include: 1.
 A copy of the declaration (other than the plats); 2.
 The bylaws; and, 3.
 The rules or regulations.
 After you get these documents, you have a certain amount of time to cancel the sales contract without a penalty.
 However, once the sale is closed, you can no longer choose to cancel the contract.
 The governing documents are usually recorded in the county land records or HOA depository where the home is located.

-You must review your governing documents as soon as you get them from the seller.
-This is very important, but many people don’t do it.
-This will inform you of things like use restrictions, assessments, voting rights, board powers, etc. The rules in the declaration are called “covenants.”
+You should review the property's governing documents as soon as you get them from the seller.
+This is very important.
+The documents will inform you of things like use restrictions, assessments, voting rights, board powers, etc. The rules in the declaration are called “covenants.”
 The declaration and bylaws are binding contracts that may personally require you to comply with these rules.
 (For example, you may find out by reading the documents that the HOA prohibits above-ground pools, and you planned to install an above-ground pool once you moved in.
 In that case, you may want to cancel the contract of sale.)
 As you buy a new home, set aside the time to read the documents.
 It can save you a great deal of time, money, and headache.

 The Maryland Homeowners Association Act (“HOA Act”) and the Maryland Condominium Act (“Condo Act”) are sets of laws that apply to homeowners associations and condominiums in Maryland.
 They can be found in the Real Property Article of the Maryland Code.
 If your set of governing documents are silent about a legal topic or are outmoded, then these laws help fill in the gaps.
 There are also laws that will trump the rules in your governing documents for subjects like family day care homes, no-impact home-based businesses, political signs, and distribution of written materials, etc.

-Reading your governing documents as well as the laws in the HOA Act or the Condo Act can help answer your questions.
+Reading the governing documents and the laws in the HOA Act or the Condo Act can help answer your questions.

 Typically, the first thing you will get in any covenant enforcement will be a letter.
 This may be called a “notice of violation,” an “initial demand,” an “initial violation notice,” a “cease and desist notice,” or it may just be a friendly reminder.
 The title of the letter may vary, but it will likely point out the violation, tell you what you need to do to fix it, and how long you have to fix it in order to avoid a penalty.
 The time limit may vary depending on the type of violation, the governing documents, and law.

 Section 11-113 of the Condo Act lays out a process for condos to follow to settle disputes when there is a covenant violation.
-By law, in a condo, the owner must be given at least ten (10) days to remove a violation.
+By law, in a condo, the owner must be given at least 10 days to correct a violation.
 Governing documents for condos often refer to Section 11-113 of the Condo Act when enforcing covenants.